-- The in-house cell size in offices can have a radius of between 10 and 30 metres, see Figure 1 on page 8.
+- The in-house cell size in offices can have a radius of between 10 and 30 metres, see Figure 1.
+Example of the locations of base stations in a building., page 8.
 The cell size in exhibition or production halls can have a radius of up to 200 metres. - The free space (outdoors) cell radius can be up to 300 metres. - Base stations may partially cover the floors immediately above and below.
-The useful range through floors and ceiling varies between 0 and 8 m (2 floors) radius; see Figure 1 on page 8.
+The useful range through floors and ceiling varies between 0 and 8 m (2 floors) radius; see Figure 1.
+Example of the locations of base stations in a building., page 8.